awsdocs/amazon-athena-user-guide/doc_source/geospatial-functions-list-v2-function-name-changes-and-new-functions.md

 ## New geospatial functions in Athena engine version 2<a name="geospatial-functions-list-v2-new-functions"></a>

-The following geospatial functions are new in Athena engine version 2\.
+The following geospatial functions are new as of Athena engine version 2\.
 For more information, visit the corresponding links\.

 **Constructor functions**
 + [ST\_AsBinary](geospatial-functions-list-v2.md#geospatial-functions-list-v2-st-asbinary)